Monday, June 24, 2019

 I moved to the East Coast; Christopher remained in the midwest.
 But then one day I received a message.
 I’m coming to New York, he told me.
 My novel is being published.
 Can I meet you?

 Could he meet me?
 Of course he could meet me, I told him.
 I offered to take him out to lunch, to celebrate.
 We made a date of it, at an upscale pizza restaurant that’s a favorite of mine.
-Over lunch we talked—high-minded things, at first.
+Over lunch we talked—literary things, at first.
 His struggles with his editor.
 The excitement he felt over his first novel’s publication.
 What lay in the future for him.

 His novel, he told me, was of a young man’s strange, erotic journey from Milan to Minsk—or at least, that’s as much of the plot I could absorb, as when he explained it to me over pizza, under the table the sole of his foot pressed insistently on the hard bulge in my pants.
 His was a tale of dark, sexual obsession, anyway, based on a relationship he’d experienced while he’d lived abroad.
 “It’s about an aspiring writer teaching in Eastern Europe who falls for . . . well, I guess you could call him rough trade.
 The man is older and straight, but willing to let the writer suck his dick when the writer pays enough.
 The writer follows . . . well, I guess you could call it stalking . . . he stalks the straight man around Europe.
 The climax is when the straight man beats the writer and steals all his money after making him perform oral sex.”